micmejia/bible-dump/NKJV/Esther/Esth 4.md

 And Mordecai told him all that had happened to him, and the sum of money that Haman had promised to pay into the king's treasuries to destroy the Jews.

 ###### 8
-He also gave him a copy of the written decree for their destruction, which was given at [^b]Shushan, that he might show it to Esther and explain it to her, and that he might command her to go in to the king to make supplication to him and plead before him for her people.
+He also gave him a copy of the written decree for their destruction, which was given at Shushan, that he might show it to Esther and explain it to her, and that he might command her to go in to the king to make supplication to him and plead before him for her people.

 ###### 9
 So Hathach returned and told Esther the words of Mordecai.